Provable Meta-Learning with Low-Rank Adaptations: Introduction

 \section{Introduction}

 \textit{Foundation Models} (FMs) learn rich representations that are useful for a variety of downstream tasks.
-FMs are trained in three general stages to fit user-specific tasks like context-specific language generation and personalized image synthesis, among others.
-The first stage is commonly referred to as pretraining, where FMs are trained from scratch on a combination of massive public, propriety, and synthetic sources of data to learn a general-purpose model \citep{devlin:2019:bert,openai:2020:gpt3,msr:2024:phi3,radford:2021:clip}.
-This stage is largely inaccessible to most due to the enormous cost of training state-of-the-art models on such large datasets.
+The first stage of FM training is referred to as \textit{pretraining}, where a combination of massive public, proprietary, and synthetic sources of data is used to learn a general-purpose model from scratch \citep{devlin:2019:bert,openai:2020:gpt3,msr:2024:phi3,radford:2021:clip}.
+However, due to the enormous cost of training state-of-the-art models on such large datasets, pretraining is largely infeasible for most.
+Thus, the most popular and viable way to utilize FMs for specific applications is to adapt an existing pretrained model.